 Students who are not enrolled for three consecutive semesters must complete all admissions requirements again and be reviewed by the program admissions committee.

 The Alabama State Department of Education (ALSDE) now offers an expanded certification option for CACREP- accredited programs.
-Requirements under this option include "completion of a school counseling program that is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), and attainment of passing scores on the National Counseling Examination for Licensure and Certification, the basic skills assessments of the Alabama Prospective Teacher Testing Program, and Praxis II test #0421, Professional School Counseling.
+Requirements under this option include "completion of a school counseling program that is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a passing score on the Praxis II test #0421, Professional School Counseling, and attainment of passing scores on the National Counseling Examination for Licensure and Certification.
 Note that certification in a teaching field or another area of instructional support is not required for admission to a CACREP-accredited program in school counseling".

 |CED 595 Internship (6 semester hours required; 600 contact hours)|

 |School Counselors are required to successfully complete the PRAXIS II Subject Test prior to enrolling in internship.|